openplans/openblock-old/docs/install/aws.rst

 (Text editors `nano` and `vim` are installed; you can of course install `emacs` or whatever else you like.)

-**Security warning**: it is especially important that you change the ``PASSWORD_CREATE_SALT`` and ``PASSWORD_RESET_SALT`` settings.
+**Security warning**: it is *crucial* that you change the ``PASSWORD_CREATE_SALT`` and ``PASSWORD_RESET_SALT`` settings.
+Otherwise, other people that create clones of the same AMI could find the old salt values and try to crack your passwords.
+You should also change ``STAFF_COOKIE_VALUE``.

-Note that anytime you change settings, or updater your openblock code, you'll want to run this command before you can see your changes take effect on your site:
+Note that anytime you change settings, or update your openblock code, you'll want to run this command before you can see your changes take effect on your site: